You Can Exercise and

 balanced life - with plenty of sleep.

 Trust me.
-I am a sixty-three year old male who sleeps just
+I am a sixty-eight year old male who sleeps just

 fine and and I have experienced first hand the better sleep and